noahverner1995/SOC-Packet-Analyst-with-Python-Assignment/README.md

 ## 5. Program Output

-1. Extracted original files (attachments)
+1. An Excel File (attachment)
-2. Metadata of extracted file
+2. A JSON file containing Metadata of extracted file as a JSON file including:
     - File name
     - File size
-    - Source IP address
-    - Source port number
-    - Destination IP address
-    - Destination port number
+3. A JSON file containing logs of all packet layer details.

 ## Assignment Output